-- with respect to Sberbank if this is necessary for the termination by 22 August 2023 of operations, contracts, or other agreements, including correspondent banking relations, concluded with Sberbank before 21 July 2022, or the completion, by 17 June 2023, of an ongoing sale and transfer of proprietary rights directly or indirectly owned by Sberbank in a legal person, entity or body established in the EU; - with respect to Credit Bank of Moscow or Dalnevostochny Bank if this is necessary for the termination by 17 June 2023, of operations, contracts, or other agreements, including correspondent banking relations, concluded with these banks before 16 December 2022; - with respect to Alfa-Bank, Rosbank and Tinkoff Bank if this is necessary for the termination by 26 August 2023 of operations, contracts, or other agreements, including correspondent banking relations, concluded with these banks before 25 February 2023; - with respect to Bank Rossiya, Promsvyazbank, VEB.RF, VTB Bank, Otkritie FC Bank, Novikombank, Sovcombank, Sberbank, Credit Bank of Moscow, Dalnevostochny Bank, Alfa-Bank, Rosbank and Tinkoff Bank if this is necessary for the purchase, import or transport of agricultural and food products, including wheat and fertilisers; - with respect to designated individuals who, prior to their designation, "held a significant role in international trade in agricultural and food products, including wheat and fertilisers" if this is necessary for the sale, supply, transfer or export of agricultural and food products, including wheat and fertilisers, to third countries in order to address food security; or - if this is necessary for the sale and transfer within 6 months from the date of the listing of the relevant designated person of proprietary rights in a legal person, entity or body established in the EU where those proprietary rights are directly or indirectly owned by a designated person provided that the proceeds of such sale and transfer remain frozen.
+- with respect to Sberbank if this is necessary for the termination by 22 August 2023 of operations, contracts, or other agreements, including correspondent banking relations, concluded with Sberbank before 21 July 2022; - with respect to Alfa-Bank, Rosbank and Tinkoff Bank if this is necessary for the termination by 26 August 2023 of operations, contracts, or other agreements, including correspondent banking relations, concluded with these banks before 25 February 2023; - with respect to Bank Rossiya, Promsvyazbank, VEB.RF, VTB Bank, Otkritie FC Bank, Novikombank, Sovcombank, Sberbank, Credit Bank of Moscow, Dalnevostochny Bank, Alfa-Bank, Rosbank, Tinkoff Bank, MRB Bank and CMRBank if this is necessary for the purchase, import or transport of agricultural and food products, including wheat and fertilisers; - with respect to VTB Bank and the National Settlement Depository (NSD) if

+(i) this is necessary for the disposal or transfer of securities by an EU entity currently or previously controlled by VTB Bank, (ii) such disposal or transfer is completed by 31 December 2023, and (iii) such disposal or transfer is carried out based on operations or contracts concluded with or otherwise involving VTB Bank and the NSD before 3 June 2022; - under certain circumstances, with respect to the conversion by 25 December 2023 by EU nationals, EU residents or EU entities of a depositary receipt with Russian underlying security held with the NSD for the purpose of selling the underlying security if the depositary receipt was issued before 3 June 2022 and the relevant request for authorisation is submitted by 25 September 2023; - if this is strictly necessary for the setting-up, certification or evaluation of a firewall which (i) removes the control by designated persons or entities over the assets of a non-designated EU entity and (ii) ensures that no further funds or economic resources accrue for the benefit of the designated persons or entities; - with respect to designated individuals who, prior to their designation, "held a significant role in international trade in agricultural and food products, including wheat and fertilisers" if this is necessary for the sale, supply, transfer or export of agricultural and food products, including wheat and fertilisers, to third countries in order to address food security; or - if this is necessary for the sale and transfer within 6 months from the date of the listing of the relevant designated person of proprietary rights in a legal person, entity or body established in the EU where those proprietary rights are directly or indirectly owned by a designated person provided that the proceeds of such sale and transfer remain frozen.

-Council Regulation (EU) No. 269/2014 provides for a reporting obligation for EU operators, requiring them, in particular, to supply immediately any information which would facilitate implementation of Council Regulation (EU) No. 269/2014 to the competent authority of the EU Member State where they are resident or located within two weeks of acquiring this information, such as:
+Council Regulation (EU) No. 269/2014 provides for a reporting obligation for EU operators, generally requiring them, in particular, to supply immediately any information which would facilitate implementation of Council Regulation (EU) No. 269/2014 to the competent authority of the EU Member State where they are resident or located within two weeks of acquiring this information, such as:

-information on funds and economic resources frozen or information held about funds and economic resources within the territory of the EU belonging to, owned, held or controlled by designated persons/entities which have not been treated as frozen by persons obliged to do so; and information held on funds and economic resources within the territory of the EU belonging to, owned, held or controlled by designated persons/entities which have been subject to any move, transfer, alteration, use of, access to, or dealing in the two weeks preceding the designation of those persons/entities.
+information on funds and economic resources frozen or information held about funds and economic resources within the territory of the EU

+- belonging to, owned, held or controlled by designated persons/entities which have not been treated as frozen by persons obliged to do so; and - information held on funds and economic resources within the territory of the EU belonging to, owned, held or controlled by designated persons/entities which have been subject to any move, transfer, alteration, use of, access to, or dealing in the two weeks preceding the designation of those persons/entities.